What Role do Chargebacks Play When Determining Risk?

 A low risk merchant account can be terminated if the business experiences too many chargebacks.
 A high risk merchant account, however, is not easily discontinued because of excessive chargebacks.

 Just because the acquirer won’t close your account doesn’t mean you should neglect chargeback management though.
-Chargebacks might not threaten the longevity of your merchant account, but they do needlessly cause profit losses.
+Chargebacks might not threaten the longevity of your merchant account, but they do cause needless profit losses.

 For example, Visa has three chargeback monitoring programs.
 These programs carefully track chargeback levels and assess fines when chargeback activity becomes excessive.